 5. Click on the Environment variables.

-6. Now click on the New button in System variables.
+6. Now click on the New button in System variable.
 You will see a new window dialog box “New System Variable” as shown in the below screenshot.

 7. Write “PATH” as a variable name and enter the location of the JDK bin folder in the variable value.
 A typical value for the PATH variable is shown below: